andrex-naranjas/SVM-physics/README.md

 ## Framework installation

-To install, you need to log to a linux machine (see below) and in the terminal type:
+Log into a linux machine with Anaconda installed.

+In the terminal do:

 1. Clone the repository:
   ```